805 Francis Street

 The building which this now closed business can be found, is located on Francis Street, between N. 8th and N. 9th, in the heart of the historic business district which was built so long ago.

 This block long building housed a variety of smaller shops, with a restaurant/bar near the corner of Francis St. and N. 9th Street.
 As of Sept.
 2008, the businesses located in this building appear to be closed, and the building itself is up for sale.
 While the building itself appears to be in fairly good shape, the location is a bit run-down, in need of renovation.
 St. Joseph needs to revitalize, spruce up its historic downtown.
 Making the buildings and commercial activity more appealing, would give people a reason for going down town, like so many other cities have done.

 The Social Parlor was a small business that looks like they were trying to make a living through the party & event venue business.
 It had a stuccoed front, painted bright colors.
 Looking in the glass in the door, one can see purple streamers, still hanging from the ceiling in its entry way.
 It was across the street from an ugly, gray employment building.
 Around the corner on N. 9th, is a large apartment building, from a much earlier time, in need of TLC and paint.

-Around the turn-of-the-century. this downtown section used to be an up and coming, bustling with business, attracting commercial endeavors, which created opportunities to prosper financially.
+Around the turn-of-the-century, this downtown section used to be up and coming, bustling with business, attracting commercial endeavors, which created opportunities to prosper financially.
 Many businesses set up shop in these store fronts over the years.
-As St. Joseph expanded, the suburbs grew, drawing businesses and people way from the down town area, making it harder and harder to make a business a successful money-maker.
+As St. Joseph expanded, the suburbs grew, drawing businesses and people away from the downtown area, making it harder and harder to make a business a successful money-maker.

 HISTORY OF MANIFESTATIONS: